...Highlights: tiger sharks, bull sharks, shark action, schooling fish & big pelagics...

-Shark Reef is a rather ordinary hard coral reef just off the Viti Levu coast at Pacific Harbour, Fiji.
+Shark Reef is a rather ordinary hard coral reef in Beqa Lagoon, just off the Viti Levu coast at Pacific Harbour, Fiji.
 However, you don't go scuba diving here to stare at pretty corals and nudibranchs.
 What makes this place special is that the reef has been protected from fishing boats within the Shark Reef Marine Reserve, and shark feeding has been taking place here for over a decade now.
 Shark encounters of one kind or another are guaranteed.

 Diving down with 4 guides and 2 huge sealed bins full of dead fish, you'll soon be overwhelmed by huge squalls of large pelagic fish and yellowtail fusiliers, scrambling over the dead tuna.
 Down to 30 metres you go, to take your seat a metre or so behind the 'arena' (a cleared patch on the sea floor), and behind a constructed 1 foot high coral wall.
 Now the action begins with hand feeding.